LiKTOi1029/Coding-Challenges-Folder/2025/February 3/readme.md

 4. NameLogs - Should the script ask the user to name every log made?
 5. DefaultIn - Default input file
 6. DefaultOut - Default output file
+7. LogStartingInformation - Logs the starting information of the gun inputted
 ## Changelog
 ### 2025/2/21
  - Added a new option to `settings.toml` for switching between simulating a whole minute or outputting the average when calculating Shooting/Minute and Reload/Minute.
 Please note this is still all experimental and subject to change.